Sturgis38/ISQA3420---Assignment-1/DFD-Dictionary.md

 Developer: A person who will submit a software package for license scanning and vulnerabilities to then be sent to an open source software database.

-Manager: A person who submits queries to the open source software database to retrieve information regarding software packages and licensing information.
+[b]Manager:[/b] A person who submits queries to the open source software database to retrieve information regarding software packages and licensing information.

 Software Package: A package of open source software that is sent to be scanned by the developer for licenses and vulnerabilities.